-The sunniest short-haul cities for a winter break
+Easy-to-reach cities where the sun (almost) always shines

 During the short Provençal winters, this southern French city is bathed in a rich, unexpected light.
 It’s best observed at Mucem, the seaside Mediterranean civilisation museum that’s covered in a lace-like facade which transforms the sun’s glare into intricate patterns.

 From here, visitors can cross the bridge onto Louis XIV’s hulkish Fort Saint-Jean and then move onto the Le Panier district, where streets full of crumbling two-up two-downs are interspersed with smartened-up restaurant squares and lavender-shuttered souvenir shops.
 You won’t find many Marseillais here when the sun shines, though, or in the Old Port’s crescent of much-improved waterside restaurants for that matter.
-Needing no excuse to strip off and sunbathe at the first sign of warmth, they’ll probably be at a beach by March and possibly in the recently revamped seaside suburb of Les Goudes, the once down-at-heel fishing village a ferry ride away.
+Needing no excuse to strip off and sunbathe at the first sign of warmth, they’ll be at a beach, possibly in the recently revamped seaside suburb of Les Goudes, the once down-at-heel fishing village a ferry ride away.
 Join them to eat oysters at fashionable Tuba Club, but save some time for the criminally under-visited History Museum back in the centre, which tells the story of the city over the millenia.

 British Airways flies from Heathrow to Marseille.
-Right on the seafront, Les Bords de Mer has doubles from £200.
+Right on the seafront, Les Bords de Mer has doubles from around £200.
 Expect head-clearing views and bright rooms, all done up in white with floor-to-ceiling windows.

 Seville, Spain

-Bookings for Spain were up 52 per cent year on year in 2022 according to data from trip.com, with Seville one of the country’s most-popular destinations.
-This is a place where visitors traditionally hide from the sun rather than seek it out (sultry summers often hit 40C), be it in the tree-hemmed squares of Alfafa and the colonnaded courtyards of the Alcazar, or far below the vaulted ceiling of the famous Cathedral.
+This is a place where visitors traditionally hide from the sun rather than seek it out (sultry summers often hit 40C), be it in the tree-hemmed squares of Alfalfa and the colonnaded courtyards of the Alcazar, or far below the vaulted ceiling of the famous Cathedral.

-In winter, however, the city brings a welcome dose of warmth – and it is properly warm, reaching 18 degrees in February.
-It’s best soaked up from one of the many rooftop restaurants or bars - far quieter now than in the height of spring or summer.
+In autumn and winter, however, the city brings a welcome dose of warmth – and it is properly warm, reaching 20C in November.
+It’s best soaked up from one of the many rooftop restaurants or bars – far quieter now than in the height of spring or summer.
 Though many overlook the tiled rooftops of town, a view over the Guadalquivir river is more romantic, so order a tinto de verano (red wine and lemonade) and a plate of Iberico ham atop the castle-like turret of Mariatrifulca, which watches over the wide sweep of water from lesser-visited Triana.
 Now is also the optimal time for gazing at the city sprawl from the Setas de Sevilla, a sinuous, lofty structure at the heart of the fashionable Soho Benita district that has an undulating aerial walkway.

 Ryanair flies from Stansted, Manchester and Edinburgh.
-Doubles start at £190 at Unuk Soho, which has fast become the coolest address in town.
+Doubles start at around £190 at Unuk Soho, which has fast become the coolest address in town.

 Funchal, Madeira

 There are few places as unexpectedly delightful as Funchal – and quite why the Madeiran capital isn’t in the full-beam glare of winter city breakers remains a mystery.
-Less crowded than Lisbon, hotter than Porto and with its own brilliant booze scene, the city is on Madeira’s sunniest stretch of coast with highs reaching 18 degrees in February.
+Less crowded than Lisbon, hotter than Porto and with its own brilliant booze scene, the city is on Madeira’s sunniest stretch of coast with highs reaching 23C in November, and 21C in December.

 Uninhabited until the 15th century, Madeira was colonised when King John I sent a wave of families over from the Portuguese mainland.
 Funchal’s stolid cathedral has been standing more or less ever since, and there’s a palpable sense of the city’s history in the roads between it and the lemon-yellow fort of São Tiago to the east.

 History aside, it’s almost compulsory for holidaymakers to partake in the bizarre custom of hurtling down a hill in a wicker basket piloted by a couple of Carrieros do Monte, the straw boater-sporting drivers who can reach speeds of almost 20mph.
 Head to their starting point on Funchal’s cable car, which swings above the city’s suburbs towards the leafy Monte neighbourhood – and soothe any residual nerves with a traditional poncha (punch) of sugarcane brandy, sugar and citrus outside the busy Venda Velha bar.
-There’s another reason for visiting in winter: Funchal’s Carnival, which takes place in February, is a Rio-esque riot of samba and spangles that promises to be livelier than ever after an enforced break during the pandemic.
+There’s another reason for visiting in winter: Funchal’s Carnival, which takes place in February, is a Rio-esque riot of samba and spangles.

-Easyjet flies from Manchester, Bristol and London Gatwick.
-Rooms start at £100 at Three House, an aparthotel with some of the best views of the city.
+EasyJet flies from Manchester, Bristol and Gatwick.
+Rooms start at around £100 at Three House, an aparthotel with some of the best views of the city.

 Marrakech, Morocco

-While it’s far too hot to be wandering in Marrakech come summer, it’s during winter (rather than high-season spring or autumn) that the city is at its most magical.
-At a dependable 20C, the sun is less blistering when sipping tea on the riad rooftops or squeezing your way through the medina’s evocative alleys.
+While it’s far too hot to be wandering in Marrakech come summer, during autumn and winter the city is at its most magical.
+At a dependable 20-23C, the sun is less blistering when sipping tea on the riad rooftops or squeezing your way through the medina’s evocative alleys.

 This is a time for long lunches in the sunshine of La Famille’s lemon-tree scented garden or rummaging through the tagine pots, lamps, rugs and less salubrious bric-a-brac of the Souk Bab El-Khemis (an alternative to the slipper-stacked lanes around the Djemma El-Fna).
 Meanwhile, the cobalt blues and sunflower yellows of Yves Saint Laurent’s Jardin Majorelle seems to glow even brighter in the cool winter light – and without the click of a thousand tourist cameras, too.

 Tui flies to Marrakech from Gatwick, Birmingham, Bristol and Manchester.
-Set in explosions of flowers and foliage, Beldi Country Club has doubles from £199, ten minutes’ drive from the centre and with three heated pools for winter dips.
+Set in explosions of flowers and foliage, Beldi Country Club has doubles from around £200, ten minutes’ drive from the centre and with three heated pools for winter dips.

 Santa Cruz, Tenerife